renurisha/trackolap/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run the application by following commands:-

 backend:-### `npm run json-server` react-app-### `npm start`
+Note:-First run backend.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.